COMP0016-T32/comp0016-t32.github.io/README.md

 There will be `_site` directory generated in the root directory.

-**However**, notice that the website is designed to be deployed in [our project web server](https://students.cs.ucl.ac.uk/2022/group32/), so the styling looks cracked when opening `index.html` in the browser directly.
-Please either visit the [website](https://students.cs.ucl.ac.uk/2022/group32/) or run the local server by running `bundle exec jekyll serve`.
+**However**, notice that the website is designed to be deployed in the web server, so the styling will look cracked when opening `index.html` in the browser directly.
+This is obvious, so please either visit the [website](https://students.cs.ucl.ac.uk/2022/group32/) or run the local server by running `bundle exec jekyll serve`.

 ## How to write a blog post